^

 So now we can find out how much space we need to feed a single person for a year on a balanced diet.

-More graphs: this time we're trying to work out how much of this is comprised of each of the food groups.
+More graphs: this time we're trying to work out how much of this amount is generally comprised of each of the food groups.
 So:

 Percentage of yearly kj Crops Available